May 3, 2025

 • Provide real-time tracking for customers

-These measures ensure customers are always informed about the status of their delivery.
+These measures ensure that customers are always informed about the status of their delivery.

 "Trust can be built upon with good experiences and broken with bad ones" - Digital.gov